Right-wing paramilitarism in Colombia: Asociación Campesina de Ganaderos y Agricultores del Magdalena Medio (ACDEGAM)

 The following year, the Asociación Campesina de Ganaderos y Agricultores del Magdalena Medio ("Association of Middle Magdalena Ranchers and Farmers", ACDEGAM) was created to handle both the logistics and the public relations of the organization and to provide a legal front for various paramilitary groups.
 ACDEGAM worked to promote anti-labor policies and threatened anyone involved with organizing for labor or peasants' rights.
 The threats were backed by the MAS, which would come in and attack or assassinate anyone who was suspected of being a "subversive".
 ACDEGAM also built schools whose stated purpose was the creation of a "patriotic and anti-Communist" educational environment, built roads, bridges, and health clinics.
 Paramilitary recruiting, weapons storage, communications, propaganda, and medical services were all run out of ACDEGAM headquarters.

 By the mid-1980s, ACDEGAM and MAS had experienced significant growth.
 In 1985, the powerful drug traffickers Pablo Escobar, Jorge Luis Ochoa, and Gonzalo Rodríguez Gacha began funneling large amounts of cash into the organization to pay for weaponry, equipment and training.
 Funding for social projects was cut and put towards strengthening the MAS.
-Modern battle rifles such as the Galil, HK G3, FN FAL, and AKM were purchased from the military and INDUMIL through drug-funded private sales.
+Modern battle rifles such as the IMI Galil, HK G3, FN FAL, and AKM were purchased from the military and INDUMIL through drug-funded private sales.
 The organization had computers and ran a communications center that worked in coordination with the state telecommunications office.
 They had thirty pilots and an assortment of helicopters and fixed-wing aircraft.
 U.S., Israeli, British and Australian military instructors were hired to teach at paramilitary training centers.
 According to the report by the Departamento Administrativo de Seguridad ("DAS", Colombia's Administrative Security Department), between December 1987 and May 1988, Rodríguez Gacha hired Israeli and British mercenaries to train teams of assassins at remote training camps in Colombia.
 Yair Klein, a retired Israeli lieutenant colonel, acknowledged having led a team of instructors in Puerto Boyacá in early 1988.